Knowledge Base

 Instead of using T4 tags with Handlebars content, you can now use handlebars expressions by selecting Handlebars content when choosing a processor type on your Content or Page Layouts.

-Handlebars expressions (or Helpers) use double curly braces {{}} to denote placeholders, which are then replaced with actual data when the layout is Published – much like the t4 tags you may be familiar with today.
+Handlebars expressions use double curly braces {{}} to denote placeholders, that contain "helpers".
+These expressions are then replaced with actual data when the layout is Published – much like the t4 tags you may be familiar with today.

 This document will aim to give you the basics you need in order to start building your layouts with Handlebars.